-Applying principles used in business and industry, this course prepares students to use a variety of writing styles for communication within the professional community.
-Students will create and analyze workplace documents, including memos, instructions, feasibility reports, and proposals, will build on an understanding of issues of audience and purpose, and will learn to utilize visual devices, including a focus on document design and layout, to make documents more effective.
-Attention will also be placed on critical relection and revision both as initiated by the individual student and as completed in response to the feedback of peers.
-(Prerequisite: ENGC102) (Does not fulfill the second English requirement)
+Applying principles used in business and industry, this course prepares students to use a variety of written and oral communication styles within the professional community.
+Students will create and analyze workplace documents, including resumes, memos, instructions, feasibility reports, and proposals, will build on an understanding of issues of audience and purpose, and will learn to utilize visual devices, including a focus on document design and layout to make documents more effective.
+Attention will also be placed on critical reflection and revision both as initiated by the individual student and as completed in response to the feedback of peers.
+(Prerequisites: ENGC101 or Permission of Instructor.
+This course does not count as a second English but as a General Education or Liberal Arts elective.)

-ENGC200 Grammar For Writing 3 CLASS HOURS/3 CREDITS

-Grammar is studied in relationship to the content and structure of writing.
+ENGC200 Grammar For Writing 3 CLASS HOURS/3 CREDITS Grammar is studied in relationship to the content and structure of writing.
 Examples will be elicited from student and professional writers so that actual grammar patterns in their breadth and variation can be analyzed, evaluated, and practiced.
 (Prerequisite: ENGC102)